2187Nick/schwab-market-depth/README.md

 # Market Depth Visualization

-This project visualizes level 2 data from the Schwab streaming API using a bookmap style visualization.
+This project visualizes level 2 options data from the Schwab streaming API using a bookmap style visualization.

 This is a rough v1.
 Improvements coming.